Alasana Manneh: Odense

-On the transfer deadline day, 31 August 2022, Manneh was transferred to Danish Superliga club Odense, joining them on a three-year contract.
+On the transfer deadline day, 31 August 2022, Manneh was transferred to Danish Superliga club OB, joining them on a three-year contract.

+Hibernian

+On 28 January 2025, Manneh signed for Scottish Premiership club Hibernian on a three-and-a-half year deal for an undisclosed fee.

+On 16 February 2025, Manneh was sent off after incurring two yellow cards on his league debut for Hibernian against St. Mirren.

 International career

 Manneh made his full international debut for the Gambia national team on 30 May 2016, coming on as a substitute in a 0–0 friendly draw against Zambia.
+In January 2024, he was included in the country's squad for the 2023 Africa Cup of Nations.